s-brez/trading-server/README.md

 ## WIP features

-Account multicasting - trade as many accounts on as many platforms as desired
+Account multicasting - trade as many accounts on as many platforms as desired.

 UI - web dashboard for portfolio stats and individual trade metrics